Skip to content

 }

-CSS variables inherit their values from parent elements, just like normal CSS properties.
+Just like normal CSS properties, CSS variables inherit their values from parent elements.
 If a child element doesn’t define a variable, it will inherit it from its parent.

 .parent {